RoberAgro/AnnularDiffuser1D/README.md

 ## Examples
-The folder [AnnularDiffuser1D](AnnularDiffuser1D) contains an example commented in detail to get started with the code.
+The script [`AnnularDiffuser1D_demo.m`](AnnularDiffuser1D_examples/AnnularDiffuser1D_demo.m) is a commented example to get started with the code.
 Check the function [`AnnularDiffuser1D.m`](AnnularDiffuser1D_source_code/AnnularDiffuser1D.m) to see the implementation of the diffuser model.

 ## License